menata-id/menata/specification/001-object.md

 # Purpose

-An Object represents a business concept.
+An Object represents a Business Concept.

-It is the primary unit used to describe Business Knowledge in Menata.

 Everything expressed in Menata begins with an Object.

+An Object provides the context for organizing Business Knowledge.

+It is the highest-level construct of the language.

+---

+# Definition

+An Object describes something that exists in a business.

 Examples include:

 - Customer
 - Employee
+- Supplier
+- Product
+- Asset
 - Purchase Request
 - Design Request
 - Incident Report
+- Training
 - Meeting
-- Asset
-- Training

-An Object describes a concept in the business domain.
+An Object describes the business.

+It does not describe software.

+It does not describe databases.

+It does not describe programming languages.

-It does not describe database tables, classes, APIs, or implementation details.
+It does not describe user interfaces.

 ---

-# Object Structure

-An Object may contain one or more Grammar components.

-Typical components include:

-- Description
-- Field
-- Relationship
-- Workflow
-- Constraint
-- Permission
-- Page

-Not every Object requires every component.

-Only the Business Knowledge that exists needs to be described.

----

 # Object Name

+Every Object has a name.

-The Object Name identifies the business concept.
+The Object Name should use the terminology naturally used by the business.

 Examples